WHAT IS A CHILLER & HOW DOES IT WORK?

 An industrial chiller system is driven by one of two operational principles:

-Heat absorption chillers integrate heat exchangers that pull heat away from any associated processes and dissipate them exteriorly.
-Heat exchangers are typically composed of piping containing coolant fluids (air, water, or a mixture of water and other liquids).
+Heat absorption chillers use heat exchangers that pull heat away from any associated processes and dissipate it externally.
+Heat exchangers are typically composed of piping containing coolant fluids (air, water, or a mixture).

-Vapor compression chillers achieve a cooling effect by circulating coolant in pipes through the processes requiring cooling.
-This will pull heat from any associated processes into the coolant, which is then circulated to a refrigerant system that cools the chiller fluid and prepares it for a new cycle of process cooling.
+Vapor compression chillers achieve a cooling effect by circulating coolant through the processes needing cooling.
+This pulls heat from those processes into the coolant, which is then circulated to a refrigerant system that cools the chiller fluid and prepares it for another cycle.

 Chillers consist of four essential components; an evaporator, a compressor, a condenser, and an expansion unit.
-In addition, every chiller system contains a refrigerant.
+Every chiller system contains a refrigerant.

 The process starts with a low-pressure refrigerant entering the evaporator.
-Inside the evaporator, the chiller refrigerant is heated, causing it to undergo a phase change into a gas.
-Next, the gaseous refrigerant goes into the compressor, which increases its pressure.
+Inside, the refrigerant is heated, causing a phase change into a gas.
+The gaseous refrigerant then goes into the compressor, which increases its pressure.

-The high-pressure refrigerant goes to the condenser, which rejects the heat using cooling water from a cooling tower or air from the surroundings, condensing it into a high-pressure liquid.
-The condensed refrigerant then goes to the expansion unit, which has a valve that acts as a metering device to limit refrigerant flow.
-Learn about new chiller refrigerants.
+The high-pressure refrigerant goes to the condenser, cooling it with water or ambient air, converting it back into a high-pressure liquid.
+The condensed refrigerant goes to the expansion unit, which acts as a metering device to limit refrigerant flow.

-Consequently, this lowers the pressure of the refrigerant and begins the cooling process again.
-The entire process is known as the refrigeration cycle.
+This lowers the pressure of the refrigerant, beginning the cooling process again, known as the refrigeration cycle.

 Basic Chiller Components